dfaker/VR-reversal/README.md

 - `q` quit

 # 'Head' Motion Logging and saving your clips
-If you have pressed `n` during your session your 'head' movements in the video will be logged to a file named `{originalFilename}_3dViewHistory_{sectionNumber}.txt` this is in the format of ffmpeg commands https://ffmpeg.org/
+If you have pressed `n` during your session your 'head' movements in the video will be logged to a file named `{originalFilename}_3dViewHistory_{sectionNumber}.txt` this is in the format of motion commands to be processed by ffmpeg https://ffmpeg.org/

-The script will output a combined command to convert each logged section to an output mp4 file after you exit the player and create a batch file `convert_3dViewHistory.bat` to allow you to run the conversion automatically.
+The script will create a batch file `convert_3dViewHistory.bat` after you exit the player, you may simply run this file to perform the conversion .mp4 files automatically.